-Dover’s first strategic airlifter is represented by the single remaining C-54M, which was specially modified during the Berlin Airlift for hauling coal.
-The Skymaster’s restoration was also quite extensive, and took several years.
-The inside shows examples of its World War II cargo and passenger configurations—and if parts become available will display how medical litters were carried in its Korean War role as a Medivac aircraft.
+Dover AFB’s first strategic airlifter is represented by the single remaining C-54M which was specially modified during the Berlin Airlift for hauling coal.
+The Skymaster’s restoration was also quite extensive and took several years.
+The inside shows examples of its World War II cargo and passenger configurations—and if parts become available will display how medical litters were carried in its Korean War role as a medevac aircraft.
 During the restoration process, we were fortunate to find a photograph of this aircraft showing its military serial #44-9030 and the markings it carried in the Pacific Theater in World War II.
-They were still in place during her service in the Berlin Airlift and we have restored the aircraft in these markings.
+They were still in place during her service in the Berlin Airlift, and we have restored the aircraft in these markings.

 The C-54 on display at the museum is the last surviving “M” model in existence.
-There were only 38 of this model manufactured.
+There were only 38 of this model converted.

 The Douglas C-54 (designated R5D by the U.S. Navy) was the military variation of the DC-4 four-engine commercial transport.
 It was the first four-engine transport to enter USAAF service.
 The USAAF accepted a total of 1,164 Skymasters from 1942 to 1947.
 Its maximum load capacity was 28,000 pounds of cargo or 49 passengers.